zeta-chain/example-frontend/README.md

 # ZetaChain Frontend App Template

+> [!WARNING]
+> This repository is no longer maintained.
+If you're looking for reusable React components for building universal apps on ZetaChain, please, check out [UniversalKit](https://github.com/zeta-chain/universalkit/).

 This repository provides a frontend app template for developers looking to build applications on ZetaChain.
 It's designed to demonstrate various ZetaChain functionalities and serve as a starting point for custom DApp development.